yaya2devops/isticampus/assets/ack-classmate.md

-### So I share it with you and improve your college experience.
+## We share it with you and improve your college experience.